-Name: Richard Coneliano (appointed on 1 September 2023)
+Richard Coneliano (appointed on 1 September 2023)

-Title: Alternate Director and Chief Operating Officer
+Alternate Director and Chief Operating Officer

-Experience and expertise: Richard began his career as a computer programmer at Redox 29 years ago, where he has made significant contributions to the Company's success.
+Richard began his career as a computer programmer at Redox 29 years ago, where he has made significant contributions to the Company's success.
 His most notable achievement has been his role, along with others, in the development of Redox's integrated ERP/CRM software platform Redebiz.